SearchSpring/dockergraphite/README.md

         --prefix=PREFIX              Prefix to prepend to graphite stats
 ```

+A list of example stats that can be polled is in example_stats.txt

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.